-Associate Professor of Psychiatry at Columbia Unicersity Division of Molecular Imaging, Department of Psychiatry Columbia University, College of Physicians and Surgeons
+Associate Professor of Psychiatry at the Molecular Imaging and Neuropathology Division, Department of Psychiatry, Columbia University, College of Physicians and Surgeons

 Dr. Milak first became involved in neuroscience upon entering medical school, when he joined a group working on motor control in the context of adaptation to micro-gravity in animal models.
 After medical school he moved to the Barrow Neurological Institute (BNI) in Phoenix Arizona to study learning and memory in motor control.
 He became involved in human research and his interest shifted toward higher cognitive functions and their deficits in brain disorders.
 To pursue a career in clinical research studying the neurobiology of cognitive deficits in mental illness, he decided to complete residency training in psychiatry.
 After residency he joined the Columbia University Department of Psychiatry in July 2002 as a fellow.
 In 2006 he joined the faculty after obtaining a Career Development Grant from the NIMH.
 Since at Columbia Dr. Milak has been working on developing and applying molecular brain-imaging techniques in exploring the etiology and pathophysiology of psychiatric disorders.
 His current work focuses on the antidepressant mechanism of action of NMDA antagonists like ketamine.